WalrusGumboot/notorio/SPEC.md

    - Arguments: left, *center* (default), right

 ## Styling a note
 A Notorio style file (extension .nts) defines all the style elements of a note.
 This includes fonts, importance colours, look of regions and info text, border thickness and much more. .nts files look pretty similar to CSS, except without the semicolons and curly braces.
 An example styling file looks like this:

 ```
 Item
 	colour: l(240)
-	border-colour: l(160)
+	borderColour: l(160)
-	border-thickness: 2
+	borderThickness: 2
 	font: "Source Sans Pro", sans-serif

-	importance-colours: {
+	importanceColours: {
 		1: rgb(147, 219, 166)
 		2: rgb(219, 213, 147)
 		3: rgb(227, 174, 120)